April 2

 VacMaster chamber vac bags are cheaper than edge sealer bags.

-Bags are going to be your biggest long-term expense, so you should know what you're getting into before you buy your vacuum sealer.
+Bags are going to be your biggest long-term expense, so you should know what you're getting into before you buy a vacuum sealer.

 Do I Need Special Bags for an Edge Sealer or a Chamber Sealer?

 Yes, you need special bags for both types of sealers.
-As we said above, chamber sealer bags are cheaper than edge sealer bags because of the special textured design on edge sealer bags.
+As we said above, chamber sealer bags are cheaper than edge sealer bags because of the texture on edge sealer bags.

 Do I Need to Buy the Same Brand of Vacuum Bags as My Vacuum Sealer?